 In this post (http://www.pizzamaking.com/forum/index.php/topic,5674.msg56707.html#msg56707

 ), Peter says he estimates that Giordano's uses 13 oz of cheese for 10" pizzas.
 Interestingly, 13 oz of cheese is exactly what I've used for the 10" pizzas I've made.
 (Also, 13 oz is a figure I decided to use before seeing Peter's post.)
 Having made three of these pizzas so far, I feel like 13 oz is about right, but I think a little more cheese would be fine, too.
 (Did I just say that?)

 ) that the weight of a baked 10" Giordano's stuffed spinach pizza is 42 oz.
 With the portions and thicknesses I've used so far, my unbaked 10" stuffed cheese pizza target weight has been 46.38 oz (13.35 oz for bottom dough, 13.04 oz of cheese, 4.96 oz for top dough, and 15.03 oz of sauce).
 Keep in mind, every pizza loses a little weight while it bakes.
 Again, I arrived at this weight totally independent of Peter's input.
 And I only mention that because to me it helps confirm that Peter and I are both on the right track.
 (I haven't remembered to weigh a baked pizza yet.)

-Judging by the color of the dough in this video
+Judging by the color of the dough in

 , I suspect Giordano's may use unbleached flour.